topbrightdev/laravel_ide_helper/readme.md

 }
 ```

 After that, Laravel IDE Helper should work correctly.
-During the generation process, the script may throw exceptions saying that some Class(s) doesn't exist or there are some undefined indexes.
+During the generation process,
+the script may throw exceptions saying that some Class(s) doesn't exist or there are some undefined indexes.
 This is normal, as Lumen has some default packages stripped away, like Cookies, Storage and Session.
 If you plan to add these packages, you will have to add them manually and create additional Facades if needed.

-#### Adding Additional Facades
+### Adding Additional Facades

-Currently Lumen IDE Helper doesn't take into account additional Facades created under `bootstrap/app.php` using `create_alias()`, so you need to create a `config/app.php` file and add your custom aliases under an `aliases` array again, like so:
+Currently, Lumen IDE Helper doesn't take into account additional Facades created under `bootstrap/app.php` using `create_alias()`,
+so you need to create a `config/app.php` file and add your custom aliases under an `aliases` array again, like so:

 ```php
 return [